grame-cncm/faustdoc/src/manual/errors.md

 ## Signal related errors

-Signal expressions are produced from box expressions, are type annotated and finally reduced to a normal-form.
-Some primitives expect their parameters to follow some constraints, like being in a specific range or being bounded for instance.
-The domain of mathematical functions is checked and non allowed operations are signaled.
+Signal expressions are produced from Box expressions, are type annotated, and are finally reduced to a normal form.
+Some primitives expect their parameters to follow certain constraints, such as being within a specific range or being bounded.
+The domain of mathematical functions is checked and disallowed operations are flagged.

 ### Automatic type promotion

-Some primitives (like [route](../manual/syntax.md#route-primitive), [rdtable](../manual/syntax.md#rdtable-primitive), [rwtable](../manual/syntax.md#rwtable-primitive)...) expect arguments with an integer type, which is automatically promoted, that is the equivalent of `int(exp)` is internally added and is not necessary in the source code.
+Some primitives (like [route](../manual/syntax.md#route-primitive), [rdtable](../manual/syntax.md#rdtable-primitive), [rwtable](../manual/syntax.md#rwtable-primitive), etc.) expect arguments with an integer type, which is automatically promoted.
+That is, the equivalent of `int(exp)` is internally added and is not necessary in the source code.

 ### Parameter range errors